LPD-EPFL/CLHT/README.md

 On CLHT-LB resizing is pretty straightforward: lock and then copy each bucket.
 Concurrent `get` operations can proceed while resizing is ongoing.
 CLHT-LB supports *helping* (i.e., other threads than the one starting the resizing help with the procedure).
 Helping is controlled by the `CLHT_HELP_RESIZE` define in the `clht_lf_res.h` file.
 In our experiments, helping proved beneficial only on huge hash tables.
 Due to the structure of CLHT-LB, copying data is very fast, as the buckets are an array in memory.

 On CLHT-LF resizing is implemented with a global lock.
 To resize a thread grabs the lock and waits for all threads to indicate that they are "aware" that a resize is in progress.
-This is currently achieved by local per-thread version numbers (using the current hash table's version).
-A more elegant solution would be to use ideas similar to read-copy-update (RCU): each thread can hold a local flag to indicate whether it's in the middle of an update operation.
-Once no thread is in that state, we can ensure that nobody will start a new update (since all threads check the resize lock before proceeding to the main body of `put` and `remove` operations).
+This is done by a thread-local flag that indicates whether there is an ongoing update operation on the current hash table or not.